akshayjshah/blog/posts/recipes/focaccia.md

    olive oil flavors and crisps the crust.
 2. Combine all of the ingredients, and beat at high speed with an electric mixer for 60 seconds.
-Scoop the sticky batter into the prepared pan, cover, and let it rise at room temperature for 60 minutes---it should be quite puffy, but not fragile-looking.
+Scoop the sticky batter into the prepared pan, cover, and let it rise at room temperature for 60 minutes --- it should be quite puffy, but not fragile-looking.
 3. While the dough is rising, preheat the oven to 375.
 4. Gently poke the dough all over with wet fingers.
 Drizzle with olive oil